-I don’t know if evolution got angry at the opossum and that’s why it looks the way it does or if the adaptation of species simply forgot about the ugly little nit all together.
+I don’t know if evolution got angry at the opossum and that’s why it looks the way it does or if the Big E simply forgot about the ugly little nit all together.
 I mean seriously, what a bummer of a way to look for a critter as cool as the opossum.
+“Cool” did I say?
+Hell yeah.
+Cool.
 Opossums (Didelphis virginiana) are the only marsupial found in North America.
 Like other marsupials, i.e. koalas, kangaroos and wombats, the female opossum has a pouch in which the young of the species scramble into as soon as they’re born.
 Once inside the pouch, baby opossums latch onto 1 of the 13 nipples found there.
+And yes, I said 13 nipples.
 Opossums are also the proud owners of prehensile tails and opposable thumbs.
 Coolest of all: their body temperature.
 Because of their low body temp, opossums almost never carry rabies.
 This same feature is also responsible for their high resistance to the venom from rattlesnakes and copperheads.

 Opossum Control through Avoidance